jedazard/PRIMsrc/README.md

 =======
 PrimSRC
 =======
 This is the development release of the future PrimSRC CRAN package for Bump Hunting by Patient Rule Induction Method in Survival, Regression and Classification settings.
+The companion paper (submitted for publication) can be accessed here: http://arxiv.org/abs/1501.03856.

 =========================
 Documentation and Manual: